Amogh-Kulkarni/Amogh-Kulkarni.github.io/_pages/about.md

 ---

-* I'm a **Master of Science in Aerospace Engineering** graduate from Arizona State University, specializing in Aerodynamics and Computational Fluid Dynamics.
+I earned my Master's in Aerospace Engineering from Arizona State University, specializing in Aerodynamics and Computational Fluid Dynamics.
+My focus is pushing the boundaries of aerodynamic design by leveraging machine learning to revolutionize vehicle development.

-* My research interests include aerodynamic design optimization, machine learning applications in aerospace engineering, and the development of innovative CFD methodologies.

-* I am currently developing my skills in scientific machine learning to leverage data-driven approaches in rapid aerodynamic design.

-* I am also passionate about contributing to open-source projects and exploring the integration of software development with engineering solutions to drive innovation in the aerospace and automotive industries.
+Currently, I'm honing my skills in scientific machine learning to accelerate aerodynamic design through data-driven approaches.
+I'm passionate about contributing to open-source projects and merging specialized development tools with engineering solutions to drive innovation in the aerospace and automotive industries.

+Standing on the shoulders of giants.

 # Education